AtomicConductor/AtomicConductor.github.io/docs/client_tools/clarisse.md

 The Conductor submitter for Clarisse allows you to ship renders to Conductor's cloud from a familiar interface within Clarisse.
 It's implemented as a custom class that lives inside the project.
 The class name is ConductorJob.

-You may configure many ConductorJobs in a single project in order to try out different cloud parameters.
+You may configure many ConductorJobs in a single project to try out different cloud parameters.
 A single job may also be set up to render many images, such as multiple VR cameras.

 Any properties you set on a ConductorJob will be stored inside the project when you save so you can be confident that subsequent renders of the same scene will behave the same.

-## Introduction

 --8<-- "/client_tools/snippets/install_pointer.md"